-Just over a year ago, I talked about how people who want to stay in Thailand on a longer-term basis can get different types of Thai visas.
-We covered almost every visa available to tourists.
+People who want to stay in Thailand on a longer-term basis can get different types of Thai visas.

-Understanding Thai visa laws is more important than you may suspect.
+Understanding Thai visa laws is more important than you may imagine.
 Thailand is notoriously strict about visas and allows citizens from very few countries visa-free access.
-On top of that, Thailand has cracked down on visa runs in the last few years, as well.
+On top of that, Thailand has cracked down on visa runs in the last few years.

-Because of Thailand’s strict stance on visas, former US citizens and folks considering renouncing should also note that renouncing US citizenship is almost always equivalent to giving up the right to live in Thailand without a visa.
+Because of Thailand’s strict visa stance, former US citizens and those considering renouncing should also note that renouncing US citizenship will almost always mean giving up the right to live in Thailand without a visa.

-Now, while you can get one of the tourist visas I mentioned in the first Thai visa article without much difficulty, I am aware that most Nomad Capitalists are higher-net-worth individuals looking for abundance wherever it can be found.
-For these folks, a regular ´ole tourist visa may not provide the access and services they expect.
+Now, while you can get one of the tourist visas without much difficulty, we are aware that most Nomad Capitalists are higher-net-worth individuals looking for abundance and ultimate freedom, and a regular tourist visa may not provide the access and services they desire.

 Is There A Better Option?

-There is, however, one other residence program I would consider first: the Thai real estate investment residency.
+There is, however, one other residence program we would consider first: the Thai long-term resident visa.

 The reality is that there are really only two paths toward being able to live in Thailand long-term.
-One is the Thai Elite Visa which requires that you pay a fee that you will never recover.
-The other option is to invest in Thai real estate.
-The investment amount is much higher than the fee you will pay for the Elite Visa, but you will own your property.
+One is the Thai Elite Visa, which requires that you pay a fee that you will never recover.
+The other option is to invest in Thai bonds, a Thai company, or real estate.

-If you plan to live in Thailand long-term and would prefer to own your own home, I would recommend that you consider the investment visa first.
-You will need to invest 10 million baht (300,000+ USD) in Thai real estate to qualify.
+If you plan to live in Thailand long-term and would prefer to own your own home, we would recommend that you consider the investment visa first.
+You will need to invest $500,000 in Thai real estate or a mixture of investments to qualify.

 There are also restrictions on which type of real estate you can buy.
-Generally, it has to be new real estate, so if you are willing to buy new and want to live in a home worth a little over $300,000 USD or more, then this visa may be a better deal for you.
+But if you are willing to buy new and want to live in a home, then this visa may be a better deal for you.

 The Basics of the Thai Elite Visa

-The Thai Elite Visa is like a government visa meets an airport lounge card.
-They sell it in a sexy way in that there are so many different options and extra perks that you get.
+The Thai Elite Visa is like a government visa that meets an airport lounge card.
 It’s kind of like a lifestyle card/airport lounge pass that happens to include immigration and allows you to stay in the country as well.

 Since Thailand uses a territorial tax system, you could create a basic tax strategy that would allow you to legally reduce your taxes.